victorbiga/engineering-management/README.md

 * [How to Use OKRs for Quarterly and Annual Planning](https://www.wrike.com/blog/okrs-quarterly-planning/)
 * [The Heilmeier Catechism](https://www.darpa.mil/work-with-us/heilmeier-catechism): a crafted a set of questions to help DARPA officials think through and evaluate proposed research programs.
+* [With Goals, FAST Beats SMART](https://sloanreview.mit.edu/article/with-goals-fast-beats-smart/): goals should be embedded in frequent discussions; ambitious in scope; measured by specific metrics and milestones; and transparent for everyone in the organization to see.

 > A goal without a plan is just a wish.
 -- Antoine de Saint-Exupéry